LauraBMo/LauraBMo.github.io/content/about.md

 * My [PhD Thesis](/documents/BrustengaMoncusiL-thesis.pdf), and the slides from [the defense](/documents/thesisdefese.pdf).

 ## Research Interest

 My research interests are in pure and applied Algebraic Geometry.
 On the pure side, I study the geometry of a locally closed subfunctor of the Hilbert functor aiming to obtain sharper upper bounds on the dimension of linear systems of curves on surfaces.
-On the applied side, I started working on Numerical Algebraic Geometry and Chemical Reaction Networks.<br />
+On the applied side, I started working on Numerical Algebraic Geometry and Chemical Reaction Networks.

 ## Papers